goofinator/execution/README.md

 You can provide a configuration of type **execution.ExecutionManagerConfig** to setup a set of signals to start a procedure of graceful shutdown.
 Also external logger could be provided to display a log of execution state changing.
 This logger should satisfy an **execution.Logger** interface.

+Example of using this framework to manage the execution of two web servers available [here](examples/few_web_servers/README.md).